nknorg/ncp-go/README.md

-# NCP
+# ncp-go

-NCP (NKN Control Protocol) is a ARQ protocol for NKN network.
+Go implementation of NCP (NKN Control Protocol), a ARQ protocol for NKN network.